 History and science are taught throughout the school, but they take on true significance in the logic phase.
 While students in the grammar phase spend time learning the different vocabulary and particulars of each discipline, logic refers to the ordered placement and relationship between the particulars.
 One way to understand the difference is that the phonics phase lays the foundation, and the grammar phase provides the materials to start building a house.
 By the end of the grammar phase, a student has a lot of materials to build with, but little is connected.
 In the logic phase, we start putting boards together and constructing the frame and walls in the house.
 For example, students gain an understanding that the vengeful intent of the Treaty of Versailles led to Hitler’s rise to power.
 In math, students learn that all the properties used in algebra have their origins in logic.
 In literature, they discover how to look beyond the particulars of a story to the author’s point.
 For example, In a Tale of Two Cities, Charles Dickens is making a point about duality of people and the dangers of a revolution.

 The final stage is called rhetoric.
 The word has gained a negative connotation over the years, but it is “the art of effective or persuasive speaking or writing.”
 In this stage, we are finishing the house, putting up the trim, painting, and doing the landscape – getting curb appeal.
 The student is still getting particulars, but they are far more complex.
 The use of reasoning is when the student discovers relationships themselves.
 In this phase, we want our students to be able to clearly express what they have learned.
-Students at our classical school in Fayetteville, North Carolina are required to write as clearly on a science paper as they do for an English paper.
+Our Fayetteville, North Carolina students who attend our classical school are required to write as clearly on a science paper as they do for an English paper.
 Time is spent teaching how to research a topic and present it in the format required.
 It is not only important that the lab work be done well, but it must also be presented well.